hhkalsi/Rack_Tracer/README.md

     "vServer_no" : "2",
     }
 ```
+Copy the 'Locktest.txt' and 'rack-topology.data' to the namenode
 Rack-Tracer can then be started using any of the following methods:

 1 - Execute directly from bash (from the switch, or a remote